edsml-de1052e8/Inversion/Lecture_6_Constrained_Optimisation.md

 let's treat our computer program as a mathematical function that takes a number of input values gathered together in a vector and returns a value.
 Then if is the derivative of this function - this implies that f is actually differentiable as a mathematical function - then by Taylor's theorem we may write.
 Need a small enough h so that we get an assymptotic behaviour that is clear.

+-> Do a Taylor test in the assessment to test derivative accuracy